dominopizzaaaa/govtech-multimodal-ai/README.md

 - This makes it easier to **validate extracted text** and check if the OCR/AI models are accurately recognizing trademarks.
 - The structured format makes it ready for **further processing**, such as building a search tool or an AI-assisted trademark lookup.

+I had an accuracy of 24/28 for extracting the correct description using the 28 images.

 ---

 ### Steps I Took (Fetch All Data):